The 2023 Youth of the Year Luncheon will be

 He credits Pamela Thompson, Bernard Malkove’s teen coordinator, for her guidance and listening ear and Jermaine West, director of teen services, for being a role model and making him a better young man.
 “I can’t even begin to express how thankful I am to have these two people in my life,” Ryan says.
 “They introduced me to many opportunities and continue contributing to my educational growth daily.
 All in all, the Boys and Girls Club has been a haven for me, promoting creativity and blossoming me into who I am today.

 Knowing the struggle, Jayden gives and inspires others at the Club, his school, or his part-time job.
-“I am passionate about others, and It brings so much pride to make a difference, says Jayden Johnson.
+“I am passionate about others, and It brings so much pride to make a difference, says Jayden.
 He writes those words but demonstrates those words through his actions, advocacy, and volunteerism.

 The Foley High School junior serves as a youth volunteer at the Club, assisting Club kids with homework and completing school assignments, group activities, and games at the Club.
 He also gives positive reinforcements while members work on projects.